Holidays bring changes and changes… bring STRESS

 Taking the right steps to de-stress your animal helps you de-stress too, because it helps you plan in ways that are more manageable, creates more certainty, and helps you be less emotionally imbalanced.

-Remember that your animal mirrors you so if you’re stressed, frustrated, anxious, nervous or worried in any way, that’s the message they get and that’s what they’ll act out (mirror back) for you.
+Remember that your animal mirrors you, so if you’re stressed, frustrated, anxious, nervous or worried in any way, that’s the message they get and that’s what they’ll act out (mirror back) for you.

 Instability is not your animal’s friend!

-Your job is to make their environment as stable and calming as possible, and to prepare them properly in advance for changes in routine.
+Your job is to make their environment as stable, safe and calming as possible.
+That includes preparing them properly in advance for all changes in routine.